Louise Horscroft 7 min read

 Again FT indicates that many investors were privately disappointed by management’s obvious lack of preparation during proposals, and internal staff were regularly disappointed by the poor communication within the company.

-The final hours before administration was described as chaos, with many of its creditors going into brinkmanship to get their way, and staff learning about the company going into administration from external media.
+The final hours before administration were described as chaos, with many of its creditors going into brinkmanship to get their way and staff learning about the company going into administration from external media.

 Another cited cause of the failure is the UK government’s rigid financial incentives for this kind of startup, which requires a risky and aggressive capital allocation.

-However, the British grants would only trigger once certain milestones were achieved, the main reason being to protect taxpayers’ money.Β This is arguably reasonable, but apparently a far fetch from the practices in other countries.
+However, the British grants would only trigger once certain milestones were achieved, mainly to protect taxpayers’ money.
+This is arguably reasonable, but apparently a far fetch from the practices in other countries.

 The company was formed in 2019 before the COVID pandemic disrupted the global economy and supply chains.

-This disruption may have played a part in its financial miscalculations, similar to other startups during this time like satellite internet company OneWeb that was ultimately rescued by the UK government.
+This disruption may have contributed to its financial miscalculations, similar to other startups during this time, like satellite internet company OneWeb, which was ultimately rescued by the UK government.

 What are the knock-on effects?

-Besides any direct employment, small local businesses are also expected to benefit from the increasing affluence.
+Besides direct employment, small local businesses are also expected to benefit from the increasing affluence.

-With Britishvolt’s future hanging by a thread, locals have to look elsewhere for opportunities.
+With Britishvolt’s future hanging by a thread, locals must look elsewhere for opportunities.

 Only one battery factory is being built within the UK to provide batteries for the automotive industries.
 It’s being built by Chinese firm Envision next to Nissan’s car plant in Sunderland.

-Importing batteries may become a requirement, which puts the automotive sector at the mercy of the government’s ability to strike international deals while facing international competition for the limited supply of Li-Ion batteries.
+Importing batteries may become a requirement, which would put the automotive sector at the mercy of the government’s ability to strike international deals while putting it at risk of international competition for the limited supply of Li-Ion batteries.

-In fact, if Britishvolt completely collapses, the battery capacity of the UK will be amongst Europe’s lowest, which puts the UK at the bottom of the pile when it comes to attracting any electronics manufacturing.
+In fact, if Britishvolt completely collapses, the UK’s battery capacity will be among Europe’s lowest, which puts the UK at the bottom of the pile when it comes to attracting electronics manufacturing.

 Credit: Financial Times

-Batteries are the cornerstone of electrification and the technology that will ultimately make renewable energy viable.
+Batteries are the cornerstone of electrification and the technology to make renewable business energy viable.

-Flywheels can be installed to take care of short-term power quality, and hydro-pumped storage can do long-term storage, but batteries are needed to fill other niches that are needed to make intermittent solar and wind energy into reliable sources of energy.
+Flywheels can be installed to ensure short-term power quality and hydro-pumped storage can provide long-term storage.
+Still, batteries are needed to fill other niches and turn intermittent solar and wind energy into reliable energy sources.

 And as the global competition for batteries intensifies over the coming decade, not having a local supplier will ultimately affect the price of renewable electricity in the UK.